 To help you understand your results, you can choose to color the treemap view (in a gradient) by various metrics, depending on which RVS tools you're using:

-- For all compatible RVS tools, you can color treemaps based on the number of lines of code in each folder/file/function and by the density of instrumentation points added to your code by RVS.
+- For all compatible RVS tools, you can color treemaps based on the number of lines of code in each folder/file/function, by the density of instrumentation points added to your code by RVS, and by the complexity and complexity density of your code.

 - For RapiTest, you can color treemaps based on whether tests passed or failed.

 - For RapiCover and RapiCoverZero, you can color treemaps based on the coverage achieved from your tests based on different coverage metrics e.g. decision coverage.
 Where you have achieved 100% coverage through the use of justifications, this is clearly highlighted.

 - For RapiTime and RapiTimeZero, you can color treemaps based on whether blocks and calls in each folder/file/function have been tested.

 RVS Treemaps let you easily navigate through your report so you can quickly find the information you're looking for: